Sigmium/capstone/README.md

-# capstone
+# Springboard Capstone Project
-Scripts and related artifacts for Capstone project
+This repository contains scripts and related artifacts for my Capstone project